Sounds of Nature Project

-We had arranged for Keith to bring this exhibition to Assynt for 4 weeks and host it in An Cala’s Marine Room during July.
-The Covid-19 Pandemic meant this part of the project being put back to May 2021.
+We had arranged for Keith to bring the ‘Kylesku Project – Painting with Sound’ exhibition to Assynt for 4 weeks and host it in An Cala’s Marine Room during July 2020.
+The Covid-19 Pandemic meant this part of the project being put back a year and it ran from 7th June to 3rd July 2021.

 Our aims with the exhibition were to raise awareness of not only AFC’s project but also the wider concept of listening to nature and the mental health benefits that doing so can offer.

 Here is an article on this website all about the Kylesku Project, and which contains a link to the full project on YouTube’.